goerwin/keyremapper/notes.md

 - Windows

   - [ ] Add versioning
+  - [ ] Embed interception.dll in .exe
+  - [ ] keybindings for toggling app and changing modes should be global from the system and not the app
   - [x] Tests via popup message
   - [x] UI to debug events
   - [x] multiple modes